Skip to Main Content

 Citing Images

 Artworks are usually not cited in a reference list.
 Instead, the information is included in a caption near the image.
-In this case, the only real difference between the two styles is where the date is located.
+In general, you need two things.
+Information about the artwork/building and information about where you found the image.

 Artworks from electronic resources: